 Once the inspection has taken place and ownership transferred all problems inside your condo unit are your problems.
 The management team have no responsibility other than common areas.
 Therefore inspection is very important before transfer.
 One problem I am currently looking into is the responsibility for damage caused after the transfer had taken place.
 In my case the plastic seal from a window in the empty condo above was loose, hanging down and blowing against my window.
 This occurred for months while I was not there and left deep scratches across my window.
 Not an easy problem to fix and after bringing it to the Condo management I was told my condo was outside the original 2 year guarantee.
 I am still uncertain of this.

 In early 2015 we embarked on new and exciting adventures meaning the condo would have been left empty for pretty much all of the year.
 As much as we didn’t want to lease the condo, it was the smart option to use it for income.
 So from our previous experience with Acute Realty we put our faith again in them which was very wrong.
 Not only did it take 22 stressful days to list the property but in 3 months they failed to turn up to take new photos as said, or find any interest whatsoever.
 The feeling was that this could go on for many more months with not one potential tenant.
 Therefore I would like to offer my sincerest apologies to the 2,209 people who clicked through from my site to them in the past and received similar enthusiasm.
 So after two weeks of nothing I realize putting my eggs in the one, uninterested, basket would be futile and instead I went to free listing websites such as DD Property and Prakard to get things started and I also ask the condo management to forward passing agents to me.
 This is when things started happening.
 New tenants were interested at least a couple times a week and in just under 2 months i accept a new tenant on a yield of around 6% of current value including 6 months up front payment from abroad.
 I’m happy with that.
-The agency who sourced the tenant was a new, lesser known company called Shambala Realty (David).
+The agency who sourced the tenant was a new, lesser known company called Shambala Realty and more recently a small real estate company called DP-Services.
 To sum up the experience, I found that the well known companies were complacent while the independent and unknown agencies had a bit of hustle and interest about them.
 They really work for their money.
 I wish I could share them all but most contact was by phone so I never got their websites or company names.
-Another which I did get info for was The Residence Rental.
+Although another which I did get help and info from was The Residence Rental.
 Note, the agent fee is the same with all (1 month rental fee) and they will continue to work as an in between for future dealings with the tenant.
 All worked well in the end after an idle and frustrating start.